-Too often we assume our hand or arm pain isn’t serious and will eventually go away with rest, but what if your wrist pain is a sign of something else?
-Here’s how to determine the potential cause of your wrist pain, along with a few tips to prevent and alleviate the pain.
+Too often we assume our hand or arm pain will eventually go away with enough rest, but what if your wrist pain is a sign of a more serious condition?
+Here’s how to determine if your wrist pain is a symptom of nerve entrapment syndrome, along with a few tips to prevent and alleviate the pain.

 Although the signs and causes of both CTS and PTS are similar, there are subtle variances between the two syndromes and their indicators that will ultimately affect how your pain is diagnosed and treated.